Skip to Main Content

 5. Policy Engagement

-Useful guide on Manuals, and reporting Guidelines you can use.
+Useful guide on manuals, and reporting guidelines you can use.

 Scoping searches are fairly brief searches of existing literature designed to help you gain an overview of the range and depth of research that exists for a particular research idea.
 It can cover published work and discover on-going studies.
 Research proposals are shaped by the results of a scoping search for your research idea.